AndresMGA/harmonica_react/README.md

 >>>>- speedChangeHandler

 **ScoreSVG**
-    This component displays the current score SVG and draws the cursor at the given cuurent position
+>>This component displays the current score SVG and draws the cursor at the given cuurent position

-    It notifies App when user clicked on a note or rest
+>>It notifies App when user clicked on a note or rest

 **HarmonicaStatic**
-    This function displays the non moving parts of the harmonica
+>>This function displays the non moving parts of the harmonica

-    Can be chromatic or diatonic
+>>Can be chromatic or diatonic

 **HarmonicaMoving**
-    This function displays the moving parts of the harmonica
+>>This function displays the moving parts of the harmonica

-    When a new tab is received
+>>When a new tab is received
-        updates active hole
+>>>- updates active hole
-        updates position of slide
+>>>- updates position of slide